External funding

 Funding for voluntary and community organisations

-The council appreciates the Voluntary and Community Sector (VCS) huge contribution to our borough.
+The council appreciates the contribution of the Voluntary and Community Sector (VCS) to our borough.

 We know that these organisations are facing a growing demand for their services which can put a strain on their resources.